Dharma - tibetisch-buddhistischer Pfad

 "A complete Buddhist Path"

 Courses and events offered in Rigpa form part of an in-depth curriculum of study, reflection, practice and retreat based on the graduated stages of the Buddhist path of awakening.
-The general approach shared in Rigpa is that of Tibetan Buddhism, which brings together all three historical vehicles of Buddhism: the Basic Yana, the Mahayana and the Vajrayana (see Glossary of Terms at the bottom of the page).
+The general approach shared in Rigpa is that of Tibetan Buddhism, which brings together all 3 historical vehicles of Buddhism: the Basic Yana, the Mahayana and the Vajrayana.
 In particular, Rigpa follows the Nyingma lineage and tradition of Dzogchen, or “Great Perfection”—the most ancient and direct stream of wisdom within the Buddhist tradition of Tibet, which reveals the way to realize the innermost nature of mind and can be considered as the zenith of all yanas.
 The essence of all Buddhist teachings is to arrive at lasting peace and happiness through transforming the mind.
 The Buddha taught the importance of recognizing the reality of suffering, abandoning its causes and achieving liberation by following the path.
 In general, the Buddhist path is very flexible.
 Buddha was renowned for teaching a wide variety of ways to practise, each attuned to the needs of different individuals.
 At all stages of the path, one can study and practise in great depth, or in a more essential way, the key point being the transformation that actually takes place in one’s being.

 The link is above.